ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.mielecloudservice/README.md

 Copyright (c) 2019, 2020 grizzelbee <hanjo@hingsen.de>

 ## Changelog
+### 1.2.1 (2020-04-22)
+* (grizzelbee) New: Introduced new boolean state (**signalActionRequired**) that indicates that the machine has finished running, but a human action, like putting the wet clothes to the dryer, ... is needed.
+State is cleared automatically when the door of the appliance is opened, or it is restarted.
+State is implemented for washing machines, tumbledryers, washer dryer and dishwashers. **Dosen't work perfectly currently.**
+* (grizzelbee) Upd: Updated Documentation
+* (grizzelbee) Fix: Fixed warnings with js-Controller >=3.0 (Issue #23)

 ### 1.2.0 (2020-04-18)
 * (grizzelbee) New: Added new boolean state (**Connected**) that indicates whether the device is connected to WLAN or a gateway.
 * (grizzelbee) New: Added new boolean state (**signalInUse**) that indicates whether the device is switched off (false) or in Use (true).